kushaldas/mfaforgood/README.md

-# Multi factor authentication in Django
+# Multi-factor authentication in Django

-This is an example project show casing how to enable Multi factor authentication (MFA) in a Django web application.
+This is an example project show casing how to enable [Multi-factor authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) in a Django web application.
+One can use TOTP based phone applications or hardware token (say Yubikey) for this example project.

 ## Install / Usage